-When South Africa celebrated 10 years of freedom in 2004, there were celebrations across the world in countries whose peoples had helped bring freedom to South Africa through their solidarity, and who today are partners in reconstruction and development.
+When South Africa celebrated 10 years of freedom in 2004, there were celebrations across the world in countries whose peoples had helped to bring freedom to South Africa through their solidarity, and who today are partners in reconstruction and development.

 As government took stock of the First Decade of Freedom in Towards a Ten Year Review, it was able to document great progress by South Africans in pursuit of their goals, as well as the challenges that face the nation as it traverses the second decade of its freedom towards 2014.
-This was further strengthened by the assessment of the country's achievements of its mandate to improve the lives of the people through the publishing of the Development Indicators, which point to progress achieved so far.